aakordas/set/README.md

 # set
 A simple set implementation in Go.
+It aims to be mathematically correct, following all the relevant properties of set operations.
 It can accept any type of element to store.
 It can even accept different types of elements in the same set (check Examples).
 It does not allow duplicates.
 It is implemented with Go's maps and reflect package, with whatever performance implications this comes with.

 ## Installation
 To install, type